mcmenaminadrian/filo/README.md

 # fori
-A text editor in Forth
+Experimental code to build a vi-like text editor in Forth.

+Riscyforth is used for Forth.